CSWest/Help80/README.md

   1. `const std::string&`: the parameter's decription.
   1. `const bool`: specifies if the default choice has to be printed.

 The order in which you define the parameters will be the same as the order of the parameters on the help menu.
-You can add structure by adding subsections between parameters with function `insert_subsection(const std::string&)`.
+You can add structure by adding subsections between parameters with function `void insert_subsection(const std::string&)`.

-When the menu is ready, you can print it with if you wish with `print_help()`.
+When the menu is ready, you can print it with if you wish with `void print_help()`.
 This function is usually only called when asked by the user though.

 #### Get the entered values

 So far, the parameters have only been defined.
-After a call to `parse_params()` the command line arguments will be parsed and the parameter's values will be updated from their default value to the one provided by the user.
+After a call to `void parse_params()` the command line arguments will be parsed and the parameter's values will be updated from their default value to the one provided by the user.
 If no exception is thrown so far, the command line is correct.
 You can then use the following functions to retrieve the parameters' values:

 function | description
 -------- | -----------
-`is_spec(const std::string&)` | To know if a simple parameter is specified.
+`const bool is_spec(const std::string&)` | To know if a simple parameter is specified.
-`num_val(const std::string&, const int=1)` | To get the n-th numeric value of a numeric parameter.
+`const T num_val(const std::string&, const int=1)` | To get the n-th numeric value of a numeric parameter.
 The first one is accessed with index 1, the default value.
-`str_val(const std::string&, const int=1)` | To get the value of a `std::string` parameter.
+`const std::string str_val(const std::string&, const int=1)` | To get the value of a `std::string` parameter.
 The first one is accessed with index 1, the default value.
-`cho_val(const std::string&)` | To get the value of a multiple choice parameter.
+`const std::string cho_val(const std::string&)` | To get the value of a multiple choice parameter.

 #### Catch the following exceptions